-The sudden and unexpected COVID-19 pandemic brought huge pressure to the Group as the its clients were affected adversely due to the travel restrictions imposed.
-The management conducted an internal assessment and took measures to ensure the safety of its assets portfolio.
-Thanks to the timely efforts, the management was pleased to see that the assets quality did not deteriorate as a whole over the year of 2021, which in turn brought confidence to the management in the robustness and effectiveness of its risk control measures.
-Although the impact of COVID-19 may still have a negative bearing on the travel-related businesses in the foreseeable future, nevertheless, the management will monitor the business environment on an ongoing basis and to review the risk management policy regularly in order to strive for the best risk control practice in place.
+The city-wide lockdown measures in Shanghai throughout the Reporting Period brought huge pressure to the Group as the its clients were affected adversely due to the restrictions imposed.
+During the lockdown period, post-loan management (mainly including loan tracking inspection, credit risk supervision and early warning, loan principal and interest recovery, non-performing credit asset management and credit file management, etc.) was adversely affected.
+However, with the PRC's COVID-19 response moving into a new phase and policies continuing to be implemented fully and meticulously, work and life are expected to resume back to normal at a faster pace, the management continued to conduct an internal assessment and took measures to ensure the safety of its assets portfolio.
+Since December 2022, COVID-19 restrictions has been relaxed in the PRC.
+According to the National Health Commission of the PRC, as of January 2023, the overall COVID-19 situation in the PRC has entered a low level, nevertheless, the management will continue to monitor the business environment on an ongoing basis and to review the risk management policy regularly in order to strive for the best risk control practice in place.
 The Board considered the risk management and internal control systems effective and adequate in all material aspects in both design and operations.